Last updated: 2021-07-31

 According to the first chapter of the Bible, separation and ordering were essential to the act of creation.
 God did not create the world out of nothing, but he turned chaos into cosmos.
 As a creator, God edited the world.
 He followed the modus operandi of a master scribe, whose art consists in the creation of something new out of preexisting elements.
 God brought order to the disparate elements that he found.
 The outcome was the world as we know it, not just a haphazard compilation of everything that went on before, but an orderly arrangement of all the elements available.
 He produced a text we can read and live in.

-Whatever you think of the documentary hypothesis there is no question that Toorn believes the Bible describes separating and organizing rather than ex-nihilo creation.
+Using the documentary hypothesis as an analogy Toorn says the Bible describes separating and organizing rather than ex-nihilo creation.
 Let’s keep this in mind when reading Genesis.
 Here I present my views on the creation story and attempt to reconcile it with a 13.772 billion-year-old universe and the 4.543 billion-year-old earth.
 My argument will work with or without evolution and common ancestry being correct. (that’s not my main concern here) It’s beyond the scope of this post to show why I basically accept these calculations.
 My argument, therefore, will be primarily theological.

 For those who view the material in Genesis to be mythological, this will be a silly exercise.
 I find some of the details in Genesis hard to take in a mythological way, maybe I need to study ancient mythology more.
 However, from watching Shaye Cohen’s online class even secular Bible scholars have a problem with the non-mythological surface of Genesis 1 since it does not conform to the pattern of other creation myths where conflict results in creation.
 They need to read between the lines to extract the idea that it is a battle between God and Tiamat and I haven’t found this convincing.